Ethan-Arrowood/posts/HDB-WebSocket-Tutorial/HarperDB-WebSocket-Tutorial.md

 > WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
 [Wikipedia](https://en.wikipedia.org/wiki/WebSocket)

 TCP stands for transmission control protocol.
 It is a _reliable_ protocol; thus, it assures that the data being transmitted will be sent in its entirety (a.k.a. lossless).
 There are many different higher-level protocols based on TCP, each serving the general purpose of transmitting data from one point to another.
-Many developers are familiar with the high-level protocol, HTTP, the main communication protocol of the internet.
+HTTP, the main communication protocol of the internet, is an example of a high-level protocal many developers are familiar with.
 WebSocket operates similar to HTTP, but has its own variety of differences.

 One of WebSocket's main principles is the **full-duplex** communiction channels.
 These channels allow for simultaneous, bi-directional data transfer between the two peers.
 This means that at any time the systems at either end of a WebSocket connection can recieve or send data.